TCES East London

 Our Create services

-The TCES Create services, part of TCES East London, consist of our site for younger children, TCES Create Learning Primary in Barking, and our community programme for secondary aged pupils, TCES Create in the Community.
+The TCES Create services, part of TCES East London, includes our site for younger children, TCES Create Learning Primary in Barking.

 TCES Create Learning Primary educates neurodiverse pupils with mental health conditions relating to relational developmental trauma and attachment difficulties or autistic spectrum conditions including sensory processing difficulties.
 These pupils can manage a full Nurture curriculum with significant personalised programmes.